 The Goal of Tommy John Surgery (UCL Reconstruction)

-Tommy John surgery repairs a torn UCL.
+Tommy John surgery reconstructs a torn UCL.
 The goal is to stabilize the elbow, restore range of motion, and reduce pain.
 It may be recommended for athletes who frequently throw overhead or place significant stress on the inside part of the elbow.

 More Younger Athletes Having Tommy John Surgery